rust-lang/rfcs/text/3543-patchable-function-entry.md

 // Code goes here
 ```

-To set this for all functions in a crate, use `-C patchable-function-entry=nop_count,offset` where `nop_count = prefix + entry`, and `offset = prefix`.
+To set this for all functions in a crate, use `-C patchable-function-entry=nop_count=m,offset=n` where `nop_count = prefix + entry`, and `offset = prefix`.
 Usually, you'll want to copy this value from a corresponding `-fpatchable-function-entry=` being passed to the C compiler in your project.

-To set this for a specific function, use `#[patchable_function_entry(prefix(m), entry(n))]` to pad with m nops before the symbol and n after the symbol, but before the prelude.
+To set this for a specific function, use `#[patchable(prefix = m, entry = n)]` to pad with m nops before the symbol and n after the symbol, but before the prelude.
 This will override the flag value.
+To disable padding for a specific function, for example because it is part of the instrumentation framework, use `#[unpatchable]`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation